 The Art of Compromise

-It is an art form, it is a marriage dance, it is letting go of I'm always right, and it is bending and becoming flexible.
-It can be something as simple as cleaning the toilets or something as life changing as moving across the nation for your spouse's job.
+It is an art form; it is a marriage dance; it is letting go of "I'm always right"; and it is bending and becoming flexible.
+It can be something as simple as cleaning the toilets or something as life-changing as moving across the nation for your spouse's job.
 I remind myself daily that I love my husband, that God brought him into my life, that I have been blessed abundantly, and that by compromising just a little, I receive a lot.
 And that getting along makes for a better friendship.
-I have noticed that as we grow older together and as I see him trying hard to compromise--it makes me want to compromise right back--just to make him happy.
+I have noticed that as we grow older together, and I see him trying hard to compromise, it makes me want to compromise right back — just to make him happy.
 Yes, I can see all that now.
-That for all these many years we have been--for the most part, dancing a dance of compromise to our own rhythm.
+That for all these many years we have been, for the most part, dancing a dance of compromise to our own rhythm.
 It works for us, this art of compromise.
-The very idea of not being together, the idea of divorce or being separated or not having each other is a foreign concept to us.
-We made a vow before God almost 40 years ago, and we will keep that vow--we will compromise.
+The very idea of not being together, the idea of divorce or being separated, or not having each other is a foreign concept to us.
+We made a vow before God almost 40 years ago, and we will keep that vow — we will compromise.

-Yes, compromise, in my opinion, is an art form--it is hard, and it can at times feel like we might be losing a part of ourselves in the process.
+Yes, compromise, in my opinion, is an art form--it is hard, and at times it can feel like we might be losing a part of ourselves in the process.
 It isn't easy giving in, not one little bit.
-It is give and take, it is putting someone else above yourself; however I believe that is what we are supposed to be doing in the first place.
+It is give-and-take; it is putting someone else above yourself; however, I believe that is what we are supposed to be doing in the first place.
 Putting others above ourselves.
 That's the art of compromise.

 Thursday, July 4, 2013